 Note that Assumption \ref{asmp:noninformative} does not require $C_i(1)$ and $C_i(0)$ for the same unit $i$ to be independent or identically distributed.
-Instead, $C_i(1)$ and $C_i(0)$ can have different marginal distributions and arbitrary dependence structure.
-Under Assumption \ref{asmp:noninformative}, we define $G_z(c) \equiv \pr(C_i(z)\ge c)$ as the survival function of the potential censoring time under treatment arm $z$, for $z=0,1$. {\rev In the context of the SOLVD, Assumption \ref{asmp:noninformative} assumes that the treatment and control potential follow-up times are i.i.d.\ across all units and importantly that they are independent of the potential survival times.
-It can be violated when the censoring if informative about the survival time.
+Instead, $C_i(1)$ and $C_i(0)$ can have different marginal distributions and arbitrary dependence.
+Under Assumption \ref{asmp:noninformative}, let $G_z(c) \equiv \pr(C_i(z)\ge c)$ for $z=0,1$.
+In the context of the SOLVD, Assumption \ref{asmp:noninformative} assumes that the treatment and control potential follow-up times are i.i.d.\ across all units and importantly that they are independent of the potential survival times.
+It can be violated when the censoring is informative about the survival time.
 For example, in the SOLVD, the blinded medication may be terminated when the patient remains symptomatic despite maximum therapy with such medications \citep{SOLVD1991}, under which the censoring might indicate a shorter survival time; see also \citet{leung1997censoring} for more examples and discussions.

-We emphasize that, in our finite population inference, Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} are crucial and in some sense necessary for justifying the logrank test and identifying the treatment effects.
+In our finite population inference, Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} are crucial and in some sense necessary for justifying the logrank test or identifying the treatment effects.
 Note that we relax the i.i.d.\ assumption on the potential event times and allow them to be arbitrary constants.
 If, for instance, Assumption \ref{asmp:noninformative} fails and the potential censoring times are not identically distributed for all units, then the censoring times can be related to the event times in which case identification of the treatment effect is lost without further assumptions \citep{Tsiatis1975}.
 We conduct a simulation study in Section \ref{sec:violation} to investigate the violation of Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative}, showing their necessity for the validity of the logrank test under finite population inference.